Skip to main content

 The minivan will pull into a small open-aired garage next to UCA university.
 Not exactly the nicest part of town, and I definitely wouldn’t recommend hanging around here after dark.

-As you leave the garage, take a left and you will find the busses for Granada.
-All busses have the destination displayed on the front, so keep an eye out.
+As you leave the garage, take a left and you will find the buses for Granada.
+All buses have the destination displayed on the front, so keep an eye out.

-And hey, at least this way you can practice your Spanish!
+And hey, at least this way you can practise your Spanish!

 Safe travels.